illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 ### **Enemy Types**

-You will all three types of enemies
+You will implement all three types of enemies

 #### **The Pursuer**
 The Pursuer should: